 "Kürõß- Måñïpúlåtïøñ-<ãír>- Wïñd Bärrïër!"

-A wall of screaming wind erupted between them, but Arieus didn't stop.
-He slammed into it, his cleaver carving through the gale like a ship's prow through storm-waves.
-The Weaver's eyes widened as the Krag warlord forced his way through, step by brutal step.
+A wall of screaming, solidified wind erupted between them, ripping up the ground at its base.
+But Arieus didn't stop.
+He slammed into it without breaking stride, his cleaver held before him, its edge carving through the gale like a ship's prow through storm-waves.
+The Weaver's eyes widened as the Krag warlord forced his way through, step by step, the unnatural winds tearing at his furs and armor but failing to halt his advance.

 "Kürõß- Måñïpúlåtïøñ-<ãír>- Vøïd Slïcë!"

-Arieus stood by, a smile still across his face, "you a Sage?"
-He barked a laugh.
+Arieus stood over him, the smile still plastered across his face.
+"You?
+A Sage?"
+He barked a short laugh.
 "Don't make me laugh.
-If you were a true Sage, I'd already be dead."
-His voice laced with amusement.
+If you were a true Sage, I'd already be dead.
+His voice was laced with amusement as he took in the Weaver's form.

-The Weaver began to shake, his fingers clutching at empty air as if searching for a weapon that wasn't there.
+The Weaver began to shake uncontrollably, his fingers clutching at the empty, air as if searching for a weapon, that wasn't there.

-"Please," he begged, his voice breaking, tears freely flowing "Don't kill me.
-I have...I have so much left to do."
+"Please," he begged, his voice breaking, tears mixing freely with the blood on his cheeks.
+"Don't kill me.
+I have...I have so much left to learn, so much left to do..."

 Arieus's smile never wavered.
 "Who said anything about me killing you?"